rnveternal/multisig-wallet/README.md

 ---

-## Why this exists

-Crypto was supposed to mean *you* hold the keys — not a company, not a frontend, not a "service" that can go down, get hacked, or get shut off.
-Somewhere along the way, multisig quietly became synonymous with logging into someone else's website.

-This project is a small push back toward the original idea: a wallet that needs nothing but math and your own signatures to move funds.
-One file.
-No dependencies.
-No dashboard to trust.
+I got tired of "self-custody" multisig tools that still made me trust somebody else's server, somebody else's frontend, somebody else's uptime.
+A wallet that needs a company to stay online isn't really *yours* — it's rented.

+So I built the version I actually wanted: a contract I deploy myself, a CLI I can read top to bottom, and a local web UI that never talks to a backend I don't control.
+No account to create, no service that can be shut down, no middleman who can freeze anything.
+If GitHub disappeared tomorrow, the wallet would keep working exactly the same, because nothing about it depends on anyone but the owners who signed.

-It doesn't matter if the balance inside is small — that was never the point.
-The point is proving that self-custody at the multisig level can still be **simple**, **transparent**, **auditable by anyone**, and **owned by no one but you.**
+It doesn't need to secure a fortune to be worth building.
+The point was proving that self-custody at the multisig level can still be simple, readable, and owned by no one but the people holding the keys.

-> If you're securing a fortune, get a professional audit first.
+> If you're securing serious funds, get a professional audit first.
 > If you're securing your own stack and want to understand — and
 > control — every line that touches it, this is for you.